-- All documents collected are submitted to the UH Library Special Collections in August of that year.
+- All documents collected are submitted to the U of H Library Special Collections by the following August or September.

 - The Branch Historian is responsible for collecting all documents both digital and paper.